onichandame/react-ipfs/README.md

 For detailed usage see [the example](./packages/example).

+**Embedded node is not a fully-functioning IPFS node yet. it lacks some DHT and pubsub functionalities.
+It is recommended to use the external mode.
+Remember to enable experimental features if needed.**

 ```typescriptreact
 import React, { FC, useState, useEffect } from 'react'
 import { useIpfs } from `react-ipfs-hook`